 - Resolve problems, mistakes, and confusion that arise in the financial side of the business.

-- Improve your business’ financial workflow, such as adding point-of-sale (POS) tools.
+- Improve your business’ financial workflow, such as adding Point of sale (POS) systems.

 - Streamline your payroll services to improve the way that you pay your employees.